viamrobotics/docs/docs/tutorials/scuttlebot.md

 1. Enter "camera" in **Name**.
 2. Enter "camera" in **Model**.
 3. From **Depends On**, select "local," which is our Raspberry Pi.
-4. Click <strong>Create Component</strong>.
+4. Click <strong>New Component</strong>.

-The Viam App now displays the config panel for this camera component:
+App.Viam now displays the config panel for this camera component:
 <img src="../img/pi-cam-control.png">

 On the Camera Config panel: